EU watchdog tightens grip over use of foreign credit ratings

-For a credit rating compiled outside the EU to be used for regulatory purposes in the bloc, it must be “endorsed” by a credit rating agency authorized by EU’s European Securities and Markets Authority, or ESMA.
+For a credit rating compiled outside the EU to be used for regulatory purposes in the bloc, it must be “endorsed” by a credit rating agency authorised by EU’s European Securities and Markets Authority or ESMA.

 More than two thirds of credit ratings that can be used for regulatory purposes in the EU are introduced through the endorsement regime.
 Nearly all endorsed credit ratings relate to non-EU issuers and financial instruments, it said.